ANTsX/ANTsPy/README.md

 provides much of the statistical capabilities of ANTsR, and allows seemless integration with Numpy and the greater Python community.

-The engine underlying AntsPy and ANTsPy is the same, so you can generally expect exactly the same results between the two packages <b>given that the algorithm in question is itself deterministic</b>.
+The engine underlying AntsPy and ANTsR is the same, so you can generally expect exactly the same results between the two packages <b>given that the algorithm in question is itself deterministic</b>.

 ## Installation